 During the first trimester, you are likely to suffer from nausea, vomiting, malaise and mood changes.
 So, the best time to drink ginger tea is when you feel nauseated; it alleviates your discomfort and is refreshing.
 But, do not over-consume just because it is working for you.

 You may be sipping a hot cup of ginger tea or adding ginger in your food for its flavor.
-So, you will be pleasantly surprised to know that it benefits you in various ways.
+Here are some of the possible benefits that ginger might have for you.

-Ginger controls cholesterol level, thus reducing the risk of high cholesterol levels during pregnancy.
+Ginger helps control cholesterol levels, thus it could help reduce the risk of high cholesterol levels during pregnancy.

 If you are suffering from morning sickness and nausea, you can expect relief by taking ginger as it is a soothing agent.
 Have homemade ginger ale or ginger tea to calm down those tummy issues.

 Ginger is effective in treating a common cold, minor ailments and persistent cough.
 Your immune system gets sluggish when you are pregnant, making you vulnerable to these minor ailments.
-Ginger has an exceptional ability to boost immunity and helps you recover quickly.
-It also helps you prevent these diseases (2).
+Ginger can boost immunity and help you recover.
+It also helps you prevent these diseases (3).

-Ginger is an excellent remedy to treat heartburn associated with pregnancy.
-It fights off the acids, which cause heartburn.
-You can consume ginger tea made with a fresh slice of ginger and sugar or honey, sip in between your meals.
+Ginger helps deal with heartburn.
+You can consume ginger tea made with a fresh slice of ginger and sugar or honey to sip in between your meals.
 Homemade ginger ale also works.

 During pregnancy, digestion slows down to allow the baby to absorb nutrients.
-This makes you feel heavy, leading to bloating and gas.
-Take ginger before bedtime to avoid any digestive issues and neutralize the problem of bloating.
+This might make you feel heavy, leading to bloating and gas.
+Take ginger before bedtime to avoid any digestive issues.
 You can also take one teaspoon of fresh ginger juice and honey.

 Ginger is anti-inflammatory in nature and thereby reduces inflammation and swelling during pregnancy.
 Dip a slice of ginger in honey and eat it for relief.

-Pregnancy can take a toll on your bones and muscles.
-It causes fatigue and also wears out the muscles.
-A cup of ginger tea a day will relieve you from achy bones and muscles, which usually result from back pain, sciatica or sore feet (4).
+A cup of ginger tea a day might relieve you from achy bones and muscles, which usually result from back pain, sciatica, or sore feet (5).

 Are There Any Side Effects Of Ginger In Pregnancy?

-Consuming fresh ginger in recommended amounts will not cause any problems.
+Consuming fresh ginger in small amounts may not cause any problems.
 However, you may have to take some care:

 - Talk to your doctor if you can take ginger when you are on medication for blood pressure or blood clots.

-- Avoid ginger if you have a history of any prior miscarriage, clotting disorder, vaginal bleeding, and dizziness.
+- Avoid ginger if you have a history of miscarriage, clotting disorder, vaginal bleeding, and dizziness.

 - Women with gestational diabetes should also avoid ginger as it can affect blood sugar levels.